Ajit00-code/Ajit00-code/README.md

 - 👋 Hi, I’m Ajit Bombe
 - 👀 I’m interested in Software developement.
-- 🌱 I’m currently pursuing MCA Second year.
+- 🌱 I’m currently pursuing MCA last year.
 - 💞️ I’m looking to collaborate with the oraganization where I can explore my skills and grow my carrier.
 - 📫 You can reach me at ajitbombe11@gmail.com